Tweaking and scripts

 bind "K" "kill"

-Note, it's also possible to kill yourself during a firefight if you're about to lose, so your enemy doesn't get XP for killing you.
-This is kind of mean though, so it is discouraged on many servers.
+firefight if you're about to lose, so your enemy doesn't get XP for killing you.

-Field of view script
+Field of

 Field of view is more or less a zoom factor.
 A very low FOV would be like using binoculars, while a high FOV would give you a very wide angle so you could see more of your surroundings.
 The default FOV is 90 degrees, meaning that basically you can see 45 degrees to the left of you and 45 degrees to the right of you.